openweathermap/deker/docs/deker/collection_schema.rst

 *shape* is ``(4, 4, 4)``.

-Deker will store each ``Array`` data in a separate file, and when we retrieve this ``Array`` object from ``Collection`` and acess its data, all operations will affect this file only.
+Deker will store each ``Array`` data in a separate file, and when we retrieve this ``Array`` object from ``Collection`` and access its data, all operations will affect this file only.

 VArray